Sole trader bank accounts

 Pros

-Shows professionalism and credibility: A business bank account signals to clients and customers that you’re serious about your business.
-This can help build trust when making and receiving payments.
+• Shows professionalism and credibility: A business bank account signals to clients and customers that you’re serious about your business, helping to build trust when making and receiving payments.

-Simplifies tax management: A dedicated account makes it easier to track income and expenses, ensuring accurate tax returns.
+• Simplifies tax management: A dedicated account makes it easier to track income and expenses, ensuring accurate tax returns and, if applicable, keeps you compliant with new Making Tax Digital rules.
 It can also streamline claiming business expenses and providing clear documentation if HMRC requests any proof of transactions.

 Cons